SydneyUniLibrary/sierra-auto-holds/README.md

 AutoHolds
 =========

-AutoHolds is a Python Django web application that allows patrons of Sierra libraries to register interest in authors and automatically have holds placed whenever that library get a new title by that author.
+AutoHolds is a Python Django web application that allows patrons of [Sierra](https://www.iii.com/products/sierra) libraries to register interest in authors and automatically have holds placed whenever the library gets a new title by that author.